artkonekt/acl/README.md

 $permission->syncRoles(params);
 ```

-HOWEVER, if you manipulate permission/role data directly in the database instead of calling the supplied methods, then you will not see the changes reflected in the application unless you manually reset the cache.
+HOWEVER, if you manipulate permission/role data directly in the database instead of calling the supplied methods, then
+you will not see the changes reflected in the application unless you manually reset the cache.

-### Manual cache reset
+### Manual Cache Reset

 To manually reset the cache for this package, run:
 ```bash